 "We Found Love" was met with mixed reviews from music critics, who praised the song's composition and Rihanna's vocal performance; however, some critics felt that the lyrical content was sparse and came second to Harris' production.
 Commercially, the song was a major success.

-[Click on the year for the songs that hit number one on the charts in the US during that year.]
+[Click the image and select a year to revisit or click on the year below for the songs that hit number one on the charts in the US during that year.]

 The longest running No.1 hits on this day from 1940-2015...Songs released on this day...